Johannes29/rust-obj-terminal-viewer/README.md

 - Make sure Rust is installed.
 If not, [install it](https://www.rust-lang.org/tools/install).
 - `cd` into the cloned repository.

+## How to use

+### Installing the program
+Make sure to follow [Getting started](#getting-started) first.

+Open a terminal and run `cargo install --path ./`.

+### Using the program
+Open a terminal and run `rust-obj-terminal-viewer FILE_PATH_HERE`, but replace `FILE_PATH_HERE` with the path to the file you want to view.

+The object should now be displayed in the terminal.

+To rotate the object, move the mouse with the left mouse button pressed.
+To close the program, press `q`.

 ## Development

 Make sure to follow [Getting started](#getting-started) first.